remolueoend/dyna-bookmarks/README.md

 # Dyna-Bookmarks

-This repository provides a CLI binary to interact with bookmarks stored in a remote document at https://dynalist.io.
+This repository provides a CLI binary to interact with bookmarks stored in a remote document at https://dynalist.io, allowing you to sync and access bookmarks on any device easily.
+It uses [rofi](https://github.com/davatorium/rofi) as a frontend, allowing you to access all your bookmarks with a single shortcut.
+On unsupported devices such as smartphones, you can use the official Dynalist.io app instead.

 To get started, create a new document at https://dynalist.io containing your bookmarks.
-Each (sub-) node in the document is either a directory node or a leaf node: Both of them may consist of arbitrary text or of a title and a URL formatted as Markdown.
-When running the command `dyna-bookmarks rofi`, the bookmarks of your document are displayed as a flatten list in a [rofi](https://github.com/davatorium/rofi) dialog, allowing you to fuzzy-search, select and open a bookmark.
+Each (sub-) node in the document is either a directory node or a leaf node: Both may consist of arbitrary text or a title and a URL formatted as Markdown.
+When running the command `dyna-bookmarks rofi`, the bookmarks of your document are displayed as a flattened list in a rofi dialog, allowing you to fuzzy-search, select, and open a bookmark.
 Let's look at an example document:
 ```
 * To Read
 |- * [Blogs](https://my-rss-reader.org)